 And is gluten free wheat starch safe for people with coeliac disease?

-As so many people were confused by this baffling ingredient, which sounds like it shouldn't be gluten free, I thought I'd lay it out all for you, right here, right now.
+As so many people get, understandably, confused by this baffling ingredient, which sounds like it shouldn't be gluten free, I thought I'd lay it out all for you.